 Federal agencies must consider and mitigate the effects of their actions on the natural and human environment.
-With evolving mission requirements, community interest, and expanding inventories of natural and historic resources, fulfilling this responsibility can be challenging!
+With evolving mission and regulatory requirements, community interest, and expanding inventories of natural and historic resources, fulfilling this responsibility can be challenging!
 I am proud to help my clients meet critical mission requirements while serving as stewards of our environment.

 Patrick also helps federal agencies establish formal NEPA programs.
 He works with his clients to determine when and how agency projects will be evaluated, supports efforts to secure approval by the Council on Environmental Quality, and provides leadership and training assistance throughout program implementation.